Hooks allow you to configure your test environment in three ways:

 - Clean up test data after flows complete

-App Launch Configuration
+App Launch Configuration (Mobile Only)

-Configure values that are passed to your app when it launches.
+Configure values that are passed to your mobile app when it launches.
 These values are available to your app code as environment variables (iOS) or intent extras (Android).

 Common use cases: